moby/moby/docs/reference/commandline/run.md

       --cap-drop=[]                 Drop Linux capabilities
-      --cgroup-parent=""            Optional parent cgroup for the container --cidfile=""                  Write the container ID to the file --cpu-period=0                Limit CPU CFS (Completely Fair Scheduler) period --cpu-quota=0                 Limit CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus=""              CPUs in which to allow execution (0-3, 0,1)
+      --cgroup-parent=""            Optional parent cgroup for the container --cidfile=""                  Write the container ID to the file --cpu-percent=0               Limit percentage of CPU available for execution by the container.
+Windows daemon only.
+      --cpu-period=0                Limit CPU CFS (Completely Fair Scheduler) period --cpu-quota=0                 Limit CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus=""              CPUs in which to allow execution (0-3, 0,1)